 Elections in Papua New Guinea: 2019 Local-Level Government Elections

-Citizens of Papua New Guinea had been scheduled to go to the polls for local-level government (LLG) elections from June 22 to July 6.
-The schedule for the LLG elections was halted by a Supreme Court order on April 25, hours before the Papua New Guinea Electoral Commission would begin accepting candidate nomination forms.
-The impact to the LLG elections schedule has not been fully determined, but the chief justice who issued the order plans to “fast-track this matter,” with potential for the elections to start in the second half of 2019 or in 2020.
+Citizens of Papua New Guinea (PNG) had been scheduled to go to the polls for local-level government (LLG) elections from June 22 to July 6.
+The schedule for the LLG elections was halted by a Supreme Court order on April 25, hours before the PNG Electoral Commission would begin accepting candidate nomination forms.
+Following the resolution of the legal process on May 31 and approval by the caretaker minister for intergovernment relations on June 6, the PNG Electoral Commission released a revised schedule.

 The LLG elections are important as they are conducted at the ward level where the majority of the country's rural population is located and many basic services are lacking.
 Voters in each ward will cast their ballots to elect a member of the LLG assembly, commonly known as the ward councilor.
 Electing leaders into the LLG assembly provides the avenue and means for representing these voters' interests and needs.